 Jon Sparkman is a shareholder of the firm counseling privately-held businesses and non-profit organizations.
 Jon's business law practice involves representing small- to medium-size businesses from start-up to eventual sale, providing advice with respect to formation and financing, growth and expansion as well as mergers and acquisitions.
-Jon's representation of non-profit organizations focuses on formation, obtaining and maintaining tax-exempt status, governance issues and mergers.
-Specific tax-exempt issues include avoidance of intermediate sanctions and compensation planning.
+Jon's representation of non-profit organizations focuses on

 In addition, Jon has combined his business and tax experience in representing investors in New Hampshire affordable housing projects including low-income housing tax credit projects, historic tax credit projects, senior assisted living projects and projects for working families in New Hampshire.